+MANUFACTURERS

-IANUFACTURERS RESELLERS END CUSTOMER Often a global market.
-Often have neither the capacity nor the strategy to cultivate the fragmented customer base themselves based on expertise.
-Often sell their products via value-adding resellers to be able to address a larger share of the market in a more cost-effective and skills-oriented way.
-Cost-effective and value-adding link between manu- facturers and end customers.
+- · Often a global market. - Often have neither the capacity nor the strategy to cultivate the fragmented customer base themselves based on expertise. - Often sell their products via value-adding resellers to be able to address a larger share of the market in a more cost-effective and skills-oriented way. - Some sales directly to end customers.

+RESELLERS

+Cost-effective and value-adding link between manufacturers and end customers.

 Many small local specialists.

 Sales directly to end customer.
-Primarily in the industrial sector in the Nordic region.
-Fragmented end-customer base in terms of industry and size with varying requirements.
-Procurement is often managed locally.
-Often demand specialist expertise in one or more product segments.
-Some sales directly to end customers.

 Often specialised in certain product segments to be able to offer a broad and deep product range, combined with expertise.

-Many of the more specialised resellers offer end customers advi- sory services and maintenance.
-Different compet- itors in different geographic areas and product seg- ments.
-Often demand high availability locally.
-Often also demand advisory services and product maintenance. ellers are a cost-effectiv manufacturers and end
+Many of the more specialised resellers offer end customers advisory services and maintenance.
+Different competitors in different geographic areas and product segments.

+Resellers are a cost-effective link between manufacturers and end customers

+END CUSTOMER

+- Primarily in the industrial sector in the Nordic region. - Fragmented end-customer base in terms of industry and size with varying requirements. - Procurement is often managed locally. - Often demand specialist expertise in one or more product segments. - Often demand high availability locally. - Often also demand advisory services and product maintenance.